-- I. HLA-B15:02 variant analysis (81381) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with any carbamazepine containing therapy1 (e.g., Tegretol, Carbatrol, Epitol, Equetro), OR - B. The member/enrollee is being considered for or is currently undergoing treatment with phenytoin2 (e.g., Dilantin, Phenytek), OR - C. The member/enrollee is being considered for or is currently undergoing treatment with fosphenytoin2 (e.g., Cerebyx, Sesquient)

-- II.
-HLA-B15:02 variant analysis (81381) to determine drug metabolizer status is considered investigational for all other indications. - 1 Commonly prescribed for individuals with epilepsy, trigeminal neuralgia, or bipolar disorder - 2 Commonly prescribed for treatment of seizures
+- I. HLA-B15:02 variant analysis (81381) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with any of the following: - 1.
+Carbamazepine containing therapy1 (e.g., Tegretol, Carbatrol, Epitol, Equetro), OR - 2.
+Phenytoin2 (e.g., Dilantin, Phenytek), OR - 3.
+Fosphenytoin2 (e.g., Cerebyx, Sesquient). - II.
+HLA-B15:02 variant analysis (81381) to determine drug metabolizer status is considered investigational for all other indications.